PRCYCoin/PRCYJS/README.md

 | Marks the given utxos as spent in the API         | Post | wallet     | markspents       | viewkey:${viewkey} spendpub:${pubspenkey} spents: string in format txid-index:txid-index...                                            |                                                                                                                                                                                                                                                                                                                                                                                                      |

-Note: You must obtain API info and Server Encryption Key from the DAPS team to be able to access the API.
-These are placed in the `src/dapslib/config.js`.
+Note: You must obtain API info and Server Encryption Key from the PRCY team to be able to access the API.
+These are placed in the `src/prcylib/config.js`.

 Usage
 ===============
 * Create a wallet object from mnemonics
 ```
-const Wallet = require('dapsjs').Wallet;
+const Wallet = require('prcyjs').Wallet;
-const config = require('dapsjs').Constants;
+const config = require('prcyjs').Constants;
-var walletObject = new Wallet({mnemonics: mnemonics.mnemonics}, config.DAPS_SERVER, config.DAPSCHAIN, "Bitcoin seed");
+var walletObject = new Wallet({mnemonics: mnemonics.mnemonics}, config.PRCY_SERVER, config.PRCYCHAIN, "Bitcoin seed");
 ```

 Once wallet object created, then it will automatically send requests to the RPC server to scan for all transactions belonging to the wallet.